rei-iku/x-interest-cleaner/README.md

 ### Method 2: Bookmarklet

 1. Open `index.html` in your browser
-2. Drag the "🔑 Extract X Tokens" button to your bookmarks bar
+2. Drag the "Extract X Tokens" button to your bookmarks bar
 3. Go to [x.com](https://x.com) and log in
 4. Click the bookmark
 5. Download the generated `config.json`